Secondary Transition Guidance

 The Student-Centered Transitions Network is led by The Garrett Center on Transition and Disability Studies.
 The Garrett Center coordinates statewide activities designed to build collaborative infrastructures among students, families, schools, districts, and communities to equip all students with disabilities to be actively involved in planning, communicating, and evaluating progress in meeting their transition goals from early childhood through high school graduation and post-secondary readiness.

-The Texas Transition and Employment Guide (and Spanish version) provides information on statewide services and programs that assist students with disabilities in the transition to life outside of the public school system.
-Comments or additional thoughts can be sent to firstname.lastname@example.org.
+The Texas Transition” with The Texas Transition and Employment Guide provides information on statewide services and programs that assist students with disabilities in the transition to life outside of the public school system.

 The Texas Project First website provides parents with information about Special Education in Texas.
 On the site’s home page, parents will find information most relevant to the age group of their child.
 Transition topics can be found under Age Ranges 11-16 and 17 -21.